thisismyrobot/dsa/README.md

 (from a decade ago) were __significantly__ behind where I thought they were and, frankly, where they should be.

-This repo will hold worked examples of DSAs and tests to "prove" best- and worst-case complexities etc. as I refresh and develop my DSA knowledge and skills.
+This repo will hold worked examples of DSAs and tests (graphs) to "prove" best- and worst-case complexities etc. as I refresh and develop my DSA knowledge and skills.

 There's [no licensing here](UNLICENCE), just freely-usable code that you might also find useful.